When Is It Okay for a Man to Cry?

 The Old Testament is similarly replete with references to weeping.
 The ancient Hebrews wept as part of their supplications to God and before going to battle.
 The Gospel writers did not feel that tears were a threat to either the manhood or godhood of Christ and dutifully recorded that “Jesus wept.”
 Perhaps drawing inspiration from this emotional display, early church thinkers considered tears a gift and a natural accompaniment to spiritual, even transcendent, experiences.
 The great theologian Thomas Aquinas, like the ancient Greeks, made the distinction between the very public weeping that had characterized Hebraic culture, and the idea that it was frequently best to cry away from people’s prying eyes.

 Medieval Japanese and European epics are chock full of male crying.
-The great warriors in both Beowulf and the Tale of Heiki cry buckets over both great spiritual questions and the death of comrades.
+The great warriors in both Beowulf and The Tale of Heiki cry buckets over both great spiritual questions and the death of comrades.
 The warriors in such stories are expected to cry about issues of war, peace, and ideals, while the women weep over romantic and platonic relationships or out of general sadness, loneliness, or frustration.

 Up through the Romantic Era, a permissive, even celebratory attitude toward male crying prevailed.
 Popular culture was of full of sentimental literature and art featuring men and women falling into each other’s arms and bathing one another with their tears.
 Tears were seen as proof of a man’s sincerity, honesty, and integrity.
-The Enlightenment ushered in a more rational ideal of manhood.
+But the Enlightenment ushered in a more rational ideal of manhood.
 Tears came to be seen not as an unmitigated virtue, but as sometimes manipulative, illogical, and false.

 The Man Cry Today

 Which leaves men in a gray area when it comes to crying in the modern age.
 Some people these days encourage men to let loose whenever the urge hits.
 Some adhere to the “you can’t squeeze tears from a stone” philosophy.
-I think the key to man crying lies somewhere between these two edicts.
+I think the key to male crying lies somewhere between these two edicts.
 A man need not be perpetually stoic.
 There are, of course, times when we feel sorrow or frustration so acutely that it must be let out.
 Yet there’s a balance between being so sensitive that a Hallmark commercial can make you weep and shedding some tears over something truly significant.
 Just as there is a balance between releasing some man tears and turning into the kind of blubbering mess that makes everyone feel uncomfortable.
 Here are some appropriate and inappropriate times to get your cry on.

-When It’s Okay For a Man to Cry
+When It’s Okay for a Man to Cry

 2. The death of your beloved pet.
 A pet can feel like a member of the family.
 Whether a horse or dog, the bond between a man and his faithful animal runs deep.